TiddlyWiki/TiddlyFox/README.md

 TiddlyWiki for Firefox is an add-on that enables [http://tiddlywiki.com](TiddlyWiki) to save changes directly to the filing system.

-If you are an end user then you don't this repository; you should install TiddlyWiki for Firefox via the Mozilla Add-on library:
+If you are an end user then you don't this repository; you should install the latest released version of TiddlyWiki for Firefox via the Mozilla Add-on library:

 https://addons.mozilla.org/en-US/firefox/addon/tiddlyfox/

 # Development Prerequisites

-Install the jpm, the Firefox Add-on SDK:
+Install jpm as described in the Firefox Add-on SDK:

 https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/jpm